Dieter Helm (politician)

 Dieter Helm (13 July 1941 – 19 July 2022) was a German farmer and politician who served in the Landtag of Brandenburg from 1990 to 2009 and in the parliament of East Germany, the Volkskammer, in 1990.
 Helm represented the area around Potsdam first as a member of the Democratic Farmers' Party and later the Christian Democratic Union.

+Biography

 Early life and career

 Helm was born on 13 July 1941 in Keilbusch, Saxony.
 From 1955 to 1957, he received vocational training in agriculture, working as a farmer from 1957 until 1959.
 Between 1959 and 1962, Helm studied agriculture and horticulture at a technical school in Dresden, and he became a state-certified farmer.
 In 1963, Helm began attending the Humboldt University of Berlin, graduating in 1968 with a diploma in agriculture.

 From 1962 until 1990, Helm worked as the manager of a Landwirtschaftliche Produktionsgenossenschaft, a type of collective farm in East Germany, also serving as the farm's deputy chairman and economist beginning in 1972.
 From 1991 until his death, Helm worked as a self-employed farmer in Wusterhausen in Brandenburg.